EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - primary

 *Clarifications:*
+- Required Scann strategy and input for European composite is mandatory
+- Radar data that is made for National scann strategy could be made available if formats and system requirements is fullfilled.
+It also depends on the available resourses on OPERA HUB.
+Should have lower priority

 *Acceptance criteria:*

 *Consequences and decisions:*

-### F15 - E-SOH must perform its data provider role within FEMDI when a data producer exposes data in an approved format
+### F15 - OPERA Open Radar Data must perform its data provider role within FEMDI when a data producer exposes data in an approved format

-"Given a data producer exposes data in an approved format, when new data are received by E-SOH, then E-SOH must perform its data provider roll within FEMDI."
+"Given a data producer exposes data in an approved format, when new data are received by OPERA Open Radar Data, then OPERA Open Radar Data must perform its data provider roll within FEMDI."

 *Priority:*
 - primary

 *Clarifications:*
+- ODIM HDF is used for all data mandataory data.
+- Pilot for nationsl composites and files used by GeoWeb could devide from this requirement
-- There is likely to be variability in the format of "supplementary" observations produced by Members.
+- --SKIPP-- There is likely to be variability in the format of "supplementary" observations produced by Members.
 There is a desire for E-SOH to be as flexible as possible when consuming data, but there is also an expectation that data producers provide data in a consistent and easily interpretable format.

 *Acceptance criteria:*